Can You Sue Your Employer for Slander and Defamation?

 Unprivileged

-There may be some contexts in which courts don’t want to protect employers’ speech about employees, he adds.
+Lenzo adds that there may be some contexts in which courts don’t want to protect employers’ speech about employees.
 For example, “Courts want an employer to be able to give a candid employment reference.
 They don’t want an employer to just randomly assassinate your character in contexts that don’t serve any social or public purpose.”

 • The employer knowingly made the false statement; or